dade20000/BetterGroup/README.md

 # 🛡️ BetterGroups

-BetterGroups is a community-made TruckersMP GameClientSDK plugin that improves the visual display of staff groups in the Player Panel and chat.
+BetterGroups is a community-made TruckersMP GameClientSDK plugin that improves the visual display of staff groups in the Player Panel and chat..

 > Current public test line: **1.0.0 RC3.2**